Spell Check in Excel (Table of Contents)

 Introduction to Spell Check in Excel

 Spell Check, as the name says it helps the user check the spelling of each word and sentence.
-It is essential to use the correct words without any grammar mistakes, making a statement look more professional.
+Using the correct words without grammar mist is essentialakes, making a statement look more professional.
 Spell checks can be done manually and automated using VBA Code.
-To check the spell, we can either use shortcut function key F7 or, from the Review menu tab, we can use the Spelling option under proofing.
+To check the spell, we can use shortcut function key F7, or, from the Review menu tab, we can use the Spelling option under proofing.

 Uses of Spell Check in Excel